Tolsi/waves-vrf-lottery/README.md

 # Installation

 Download the appropriate file for your platform from the Releases section (windows, mac os linux).
-Now you need to install the dependencies: `openssl jq curl awk`.
-You can do it using `install-dependencies.sh` script (call it with sudo, if needed).

 # Scheme of the lottery